BarerRocket2678/Nerf-Calculator/README.md

-Springer-Calc is a side project that calculates the balistics of nerf darts as well as the characteristics of springer-type Nerf guns.
+Nerf-Calculator is a side project that calculates the balistics of nerf darts as well as the characteristics of springer-type Nerf guns.